saikhantminbhone/Blockchain-Based-document-Authentication-System/README.md

 ## ✨ Core Features

 * **Secure Onboarding Flow:** A multi-step process including **Email Verification**, professional KYC with **Veriff**, and a custom **multi-document AI verification** (Title Deed + Utility Bill) for properties.
-* **Intelligent Contract Initiation:** Tenants can upload contracts, and the system uses **Gemini AI** to parse the content and intelligently match it to the correct landlord and property, even with typos.
+* **Intelligent Contract Initiation:** An advanced AI pipeline classifies documents to reject non-contracts, prevents duplicate submissions, and intelligently matches contract details to the correct landlord and property.
 * **Canonical Fingerprinting:** Ensures data integrity by creating a clean, "canonical" version of contract details before hashing, overriding potential typos from scanned documents with official database records.
-* **Gasless Blockchain Transactions:** The system admin wallet sponsors all Polygon blockchain transactions, providing a seamless Web2 experience for all users (no MetaMask or crypto required).
+* **Gasless Blockchain Transactions:** The system admin wallet sponsors all Polygon blockchain transactions, providing a seamless Web2 experience for all users.
-* **Sharable Proof:** Every approved contract generates a unique public URL and QR code, leading to a "Certificate of Authenticity" page that displays on-chain data and the original document.
+* **Dual Verification Methods:** A public-facing tool for verification by direct upload, and a sharable URL/QR code for viewing a specific "Certificate of Authenticity."
+* **Lifecycle Management:** Landlords can terminate active contracts and archive/restore properties from their dashboard.
 * **Modern Full-Stack:** Built with React, Node.js, and Tailwind CSS, featuring a polished UI with interactive components, toast notifications, and a premium "Lightbox" document viewer.

 ## 🛠️ Technology Stack